-- 1 tbsp gluten-free tamari or coconut aminos for paleo diet
+- 1 tablespoon gluten-free tamari or coconut aminos for paleo diet

-- ½ tsp coconut sugar or Lacanto Monkfruit 0-calorie sweetener
+- ½ teaspoon coconut sugar or Lacanto Monkfruit 0-calorie sweetener

-- 1 tbsp fresh ginger peeled and finely grated
+- 1 tablespoon fresh ginger peeled and finely grated

 - 1 clove garlic minced

-- ¼ to ½ tsp dried Thai red chili finely minced
+- ¼ to ½ teaspoon dried Thai red chili finely minced

 - ¼ cup cilantro finely chopped